-Upload Firmware From The current firmware version is displayed above the file location field.
-After downloading the most recent version of firmware for the DAP-2690 from http://dlink.com//support to your local computer, use the Browse button to locate the firmware file on your computer.
+Upload Firmware From The current firmware version is displayed Local Hard Drive: above the file location field.
+After downloading the most recent version of firmware for the DAP-2690 from http://dlink.com/support to your local computer, use the Browse button to locate the firmware file on your computer.
 Click Upload to update the firmware version.
 Please don't turn the power off while upgrading.

-Language Pack | Click Browse to locate the language pack Upgrade: upgrade on your local computer.
+Language Pack Click Browse to locate the language pack upgrade Upgrade: on your local computer.
 After selecting and opening the file, click Upload to upload the file to the DAP-2690.

-Upload SSL | Click Browse to locate the SSL Certification Certification From file on your local computer.
-After selecting and Local Hard Drive: opening the file, click Upload to upload the file to the DAP-2690.
+Upload SSL Click Browse to locate the SSL Certification file on Certification From your local computer.
+After selecting and opening Local Hard Drive: the file, click Upload to upload the file to the DAP-2690.

-Maintenance > Configuration File
+Configuration File